 The state of Oregon is a fault state.
 However, the state’s insurance policies are required to include a built-in “provision.”
 This provision is called PIP (personal injury protection.)
 In simple terms, at fault insurance laws mean that the person who caused the accident is responsible for any damages.

 In a fault state, like Oregon, an accident involving negligence goes through the at-fault party’s insurance company.
 If you suffer an injury or property damage because of someone else’s actions, you’ll file a claim through his or her insurance company, and they must pay compensation when you prove liability.
+In other words, This means that the person who was at-fault for causing the car accident will also be responsible for any harm done.

 The Insurance Company’s Duty